-NELSON NURSING SCHOLARSHIP - The Nelson Nursing Scholarship sponsored by the late R.A. and Mary Blanche Nelson assists individuals as they pursue the nursing profession.
+NELSON NURSING SCHOLARSHIP - The Nelson Nursing Scholarship sponsored by the late R. A. and Mary Blanche Nelson assists individuals as they pursue the nursing profession.
 The development of the College for this area and a quality nursing program inspired the Nelsons to establish this award.
 Either part-time or full-time students are eligible.
 The number of scholarships awarded will vary and depend upon the course load of the recipients and the number of students qualifying.
 Recipients must be accepted for enrollment, or currently enrolled, in the R.N. nursing program.

-NEWCOMB MEMORIAL SCHOLARSHIP - Blan Newcomb was the son of Guy and Evelyn Jean Newcomb.
+NEWCOMB MEMORIAL SCHOLARSHIP - This scholarship was previously named for Blan Newcomb the son of Guy and Evelyn Jean Newcomb.
 He died in a tragic fire in 1979, at the age of 21.
-After the death of Guy Newcomb in 1985, the scholarship fund was changed to the Newcomb Scholarship to commemorate both Blan and Guy.
+Later, after the death of Guy Newcomb in 1985, the scholarship name was changed to the Newcomb Scholarship to commemorate both Blan and Guy.
 Guy Newcomb served on the College's Board of Trustees for seven years.
 In 1982, he accepted an active role as a member of the Board of Governors of the College's Foundation.
 This scholarship can be used toward tuition, books, required fees and may include an expense allowance.
 Children of employees of Mississippi County school districts are eligible.
-(Students from Osceola and Rivercrest will be given preferential consideration.)
+Students from Osceola and Rivercrest will be given preferential consideration.

-DR. KING NUNN, III, MEMORIAL SCHOLARSHIP - The King Nunn Memorial Scholarship is a tribute to a man who was ahead of his time, and recipients of this award should set goals to reach, stretch, and lead as he did throughout his life.
+DR. KING NUNN, III MEMORIAL SCHOLARSHIP - The King Nunn Memorial Scholarship is a tribute to a man who was ahead of his time, and recipients of this award should set goals to reach, stretch, and lead as he did throughout his life.
 Dr. Nunn was a charter member of the College's Board of Trustees.
-Gifts to the King Nunn Scholarship Fund have enabled the institution to establish an annual award of approximately \$500 for the recipient.
-Funds will be paid to the institution for tuition.
+Gifts to the King Nunn Scholarship Fund have enabled the institution to establish an annual award of approximately \$500 for each recipient